lucianpls/mod_mrf/README.md

  - Empty lines, lines that start with # are considered comments
  - Unknown directives are ignored

+ **MRF_AllowParams On**

+ If set, the MRF module allows get requests with parameters.
+Default is Off

 AHTSE Control Directives for this module are:

 ***DataFile path start_offset size***